johnsie/Guides/Design-Patterns.md

 So put basically, a abstract class can be a class that defines which methods need to be used by any of its subclassess.

+### Interface vs Abstract Classes

+Abstract classes can have methods with implementation whereas interface provides absolute abstraction and can't have any method implementations.
+Note that from Java 8 onwards, we can create default and static methods in interface that contains the method implementations.
+[Digital Ocean](https://www.digitalocean.com/community/tutorials/difference-between-abstract-class-and-interface-in-java)

+This is why subclasses that implement abstact classes in C# usually use the override keyword in their methods.
+They aren't implementing a pre-defined method, they are actually overriding an exisiting one.
+An abstract class is 'extended' by a subclass whereas an interface is 'implemented'

-Below is code that where an abstract class is definited and  a concrete class implements it.
+Below is code where an abstract class is definied and  a concrete class implements its methods using overrides.
+Note the

 ```
 public abstract class Animal      //abstract type